suchipi/irregular-js/README.md

 `methods`

   An Object containing methods to be used by the Irregular Expression.
-(Object<String, Function>)
+(Object&lt;String, Function&gt;)

   Each function should return a String representing a portion of a regular expression pattern.
   Example: